Using Docker - Developer Guide - Cortex XSIAM - Cortex - Security Operations

 Other licenses may be permitted with specific approval.

-Add files to dockerfiles repository
+Add files to the dockerfiles repository

-repository located here.
+In most cases, if your integration is for public release, you need to push Docker files into the dockerfiles repository located here.
 Pushing into this repository adds the image (after an approval process) to the Docker hub Palo Alto Networks organization.
 See the README.md for details.